Thomas Lodge (Lord Mayor of London): Alderman and Sheriff

 Also in 1556 Lodge sold the manors of Hawkstone and Soulton, near Wem, to Sir Rowland Hill and Sir Thomas Leigh.
 There are indications that the Lodge family's familiarity with the manor and the statecraft of Sir Rowland Hill who published the Geneva Bible, were memorialized in Shakespeare's play As You Like It, itself inspired by Lodge's son Thomas Lodge's book Rosalynde.

 In 1558 Lodge was among the principal overseers for John Machell's will, a duty which occupied him until at least 1568.

-The death of Mary and accession of Elizabeth made way for Lodge's election, with Roger Martyn, as Sheriff for 1559–60 in the Mayoralty of William Hewett.
+The death of Mary and accession of Elizabeth I made way for Lodge's election, with Roger Martyn, as Sheriff for 1559–60 in the Mayoralty of William Hewett.
 In 1559 he headed a commission to survey for the improvement of the river Lea for navigation and water supply between Ware and London (and was further consulted about his findings seven years later).
 In the same period he served his second term as Master of the Grocers' Company.
 In 1561 he was Governor of the Muscovy Company, and on 8 May in that capacity signed a 'remembrance' to Anthony Jenkinson on his departure to Russia and Persia.
 He also traded to Barbary, and on 14 August 1561 he offered, jointly with Sir William Chester and Sir William Garrard, to defray the charges of a Portuguese mariner for a voyage of discovery to that coast, and to present him with one hundred crowns.